Help for Caregivers of Elderly Parents In the Workplace

 If corporations offered caregiving programs that focused on awareness of the effects of caregiving and added advocacy skills training, does this create a synergistic partnership?
 How can offering caregiving programs bring the focus back to positive health habits, preventing chronic disease, self-care, and financial planning for retirement?

 When one is aware of all of the aspects of caregiving—the synergies to health and wellness programs are evident.
-Corporations who choose to invest in caregiving programs help caregivers of elderly parents in the workplace.
+Corporations that choose to invest in caregiving programs help caregivers of elderly parents in the workplace.

 Behavioral Health Concerns Exist for all Caregivers